“I ended up face to face with a conflict between my sexual identity and the Diagnostic and Statistical Manual of Mental Disorders”

 NG: I personally was actually at Stanford’s overseas program in Vienna, so I heard about it there, but I was just thrilled that members of our community were fighting back.

 DM: Mm, beautiful.
 I was at Pitzer at the time, and I wasn’t really out yet.
-I sort of hadn’t even completely allowed myself to know my sexual orientation.
+I hadn’t even completely allowed myself to know my sexual orientation.

 NG: Thanks very much.